BravoUnico/profilesapp/README.md

 # React + Vite

+# Building a Basic Web Application
+Creating a web application using AWS created a react application initiated in GitHub repository installed Amplified packages still need to deploy app with AWS Amplify.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: